IngoHHacks/Burger-Shop-3-Hook-Lib/README.md

 - `ExampleHook` - Creates an empty hook function on the game's update function and a "spawn" command that spawns a customer.
 - `CustomCustomerHook` - Adds a custom customer to the map named "BigBurgers" using the Surfer sprite.
 You'll still need to create an XML file for the customer for it to work.
 - `ImpatientCustomerHook` - The hook used in the guide.
 It makes customers very impatient.

+## Contributing
+Feel free to make a pull request if you want to add features or fix bugs.
+Thatse it.
+Have fun modding Burger Shop 3!

+## Credits
+- Me, for making the library.
+I'm awesome like that.
+- GoBit Games, for making Burger Shop 3, and especially Brian for helping me with the game's internals.
+- Tsuda Kageyu, for making MinHook.
+- Whoever wrote the `version.dll` proxy I copied from a random GitHub repository.

+## License
+No restrictions.
+No liability of any kind accepted.
+By using this library, you forfeit all rights to sue me for any reason related to this project, and I forfeit all rights to sue you for any reason related to this project.
+That's it.
+In other words, do whatever you want with it.
+I don't care.
+Just don't blame me if it breaks something.
+If you write a hook that destroys the game, that's on you.
+I'm not responsible for your actions.
+Even if my code is the cause of the destruction, you're the one who ran it.
+Everything you do is at your own risk.
+I wrote it with the best intentions, but I can't guarantee it won't break something.